RikVoorhaar/website/_posts/2021-09-26-low-rank-matrix.md

 title:  "Low-rank matrices: using structure to recover missing data"
 date:   2021-09-26
 categories: machine-learning mathematics linear-algebra code
+excerpt: "A lot of data is naturally of 'low rank'.
+I will explain what this means, and how to exploit this fact."
+header:
+    teaser: "/imgs/teasers/st-vitus-rank-10.png"
 ---

 Tensor networks are probably the most important tool in my research, and I want